chris-reilly99/e-commerce-backend/README.md

 ---

 ## **License**
-This application is licensed under the MIT License, you can find the full license information [here](http://github.com/)
+This application is licensed under the MIT License

 ---